-- (b) to require any registers, records, files, notices, certificates or any other documents maintained in pursuance of this Act or any rules, regulations or schemes to be produced, and to seize, inspect or examine them and to make copy thereof; - (c) to make necessary investigation or examination for ascertaining whether any provisions of this Act or any rules, regulations or schemes in respect of any establishment or any worker employed therein are properly complied with; - (d) to take deposition, in respect of any matter pertaining to this Act or any rules, regulations or schemes, of any person who is found in any establishment or who is believed to be or to have been within the preceding 2 (two) months employed in any establishment; - (e) to require every person so deposed or examined to sign the records or papers of such deposition or examination for verification; - (f) if necessary, to call to account or to demand an explanation from an employer or any person employed by him in respect of any register, record, certificate, notice or any other document maintained by that employer; and - (g) to exercise such other powers or perform such other functions as are conferred to them by this Act or any rules.
+- (a) with necessary assistants, to enter, inspect and examine any place, premises, vessel or vehicle, at any reasonable time, which in his consideration, is deemed to be or used as, an establishment; - (b) to require any registers, records, files, notices, certificates or any other documents maintained in pursuance of this Act or any rules, regulations or schemes to be produced, and to seize, inspect or examine them and to make copy thereof; - to make necessary investigation or examination for ascertaining whether any provisions of this Act or any rules, regulations or schemes in respect of any establishment or any worker employed therein are properly complied with; - (d) to take deposition, in respect of any matter pertaining to this Act or any rules, regulations or schemes, of any person who is found in any establishment or who is believed to be or to have been within the preceding 2 (two) months employed in any establishment; - (e) to require every person so deposed or examined to sign the records or papers of such deposition or examination for verification; - (f) if necessary, to call to account or to demand an explanation from an employer or any person employed by him in respect of any register, record, certificate, notice or any other document maintained by that employer; and - (g) to exercise such other powers or perform such other functions as are conferred to them by this Act or any rules.

-(2) The employer of an establishment shall provide such means or arrangement as may be required by an Inspector for making any entry, inspection, examination, enquiry or doing any other act necessary for the exercise of the powers or performance of the duties under this Act or any rules, regulations or schemes.
+(2) The employer of an establishment shall provide such means or arrangement as may be required by a Labour Inspector for making any entry, inspection, examination, enquiry or doing any other act necessary for the exercise of the powers or performance of the duties under this Act or any rules, regulations or schemes.

-(3) Every employer shall be required to produce for inspection before an Inspector all such records, registers, and any other documents as he may require for the purposes of this Act or any rules, regulations or schemes; and shall furnish any other information in connection therewith as may be required by such Inspector.
+(3) Every employer shall be required to produce for inspection before a Labour Inspector all such records, registers, and any other documents as he may require for the purposes of this Act or any rules, regulations or schemes; and shall furnish any other information in connection therewith as may be required by such Labour Inspector.

-(4) An Inspector shall have power to call for and to seize any record, register or any other document from any employer in respect of enforcement of this Act or any rules, regulations or schemes, as he may consider necessary for the purpose of performing duties there under.
+(4) A Labour Inspector shall have power to call for and to seize any record, register or any other document from any employer in respect of enforcement of this Act or any rules, regulations or schemes, as he may consider necessary for the purpose of performing duties there under.

-(5) The Chief Inspector or any other officer subordinate to him authorized by him in this behalf, may submit any complaint with the Labour Court against any person for any offence, in any matter under his jurisdiction, under this Act or any rules, regulations or schemes.
+(5) The Inspector General or any other officer subordinate to him authorized by him in this behalf, may submit any complaint with the Labour Court against any person for any offence, in any matter under his jurisdiction, under this Act or any rules, regulations or schemes.

-[(6) The Chief Inspector or an officer subordinate to him authorized by him in this behalf shall, in all cases of approval of design of a factory or an industrial establishment, grant and renewal of licence, permission for change of class and extension, etc, take necessary actions after making on the spot inspections.]
+(6) The Inspector General or an officer subordinate to him authorized by him in this behalf shall, in all cases of approval of design of a factory or an industrial establishment, grant and renewal of licence, permission for change of class and extension, etc, take necessary actions after making on the spot inspections.
+320. Controller of Tea Plantation Workers' Provident Fund.- (1) The Government shall, by notification in the official Gazette, appoint a Provident Fund Controller for the Tea Plantation Workers Provident Fund.